syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Layout-Customizations.md

 ### Footer customization

-Any view can be added as the header content using the [SfPopupLayout.PopupView.FooterView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~FooterView.html) property to refresh it.
-Refer to the following code example in which a UILabel is added as a header content:
+Any view can be added as the footer content using the [SfPopupLayout.PopupView.FooterView](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfpopuplayout/Syncfusion.SfPopupLayout.iOS~Syncfusion.iOS.PopupLayout.PopupView~FooterView.html) property to refresh it.
+Refer to the following code example in which a UILabel is added as a footer content.

-#### Type A:

 {% highlight c# %}